• Skip to primary navigation

 Fortunately, I was cautious about my behavior and accepted the fact that I needed help.

-When I dug deeper to find out why I was spending so much money, I realized it was because I was depressed at the job I hated, had a lot of family issues, and stressed about life.
+When I dug deeper to find out why I was spending so much money, I realized it was because I was depressed at the job I hated, had a lot of family issues, and was stressed about life.

 Just knowing the root cause of my behavior helped a ton and I was able to learn how to stop spending money on: